SquidDev/urn/tutorial/07-compiler-plugins.md

     (print!
 "Got add var")))
 ```

-In order to find all calls of `+`, we'll check for lists, whose first element is a symbol which is a reference to
+In order to find all calls of `+`, we'll check for lists whose first element is a symbol which references them `+`
-`+`.
+variable.
 For now we'll just print out a message saying we found one.

 ```cl
 (defpass check-type (state nodes)